vrick6749/Workbook2/README.md

 # Question 1
 (https://adrianmejia.com/ruby-on-rails-architectural-design/)
+* Describe the architecture of a typical Rails application

 Rails is a web application development framework which adheres to a rule of convention over configuration.
 This allows programmers to be more productive as structure of the program is prefabricated allowing for more time to focus on the programs content.
 The rails framework is comprised of the model, view and controller also known as MVC.
 The model contains the logic of data being handled by the code framework.
 It allows for the manipulation and validation of data being stored as well as being passed to and from the client.
 The view is concerned with rendering the data from the server into a meaningful "view" for the end client.